MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/design/Appendix-A--Reviewing-AD-FS-Requirements.md

 |Disk space|50 MB|100 MB|

 ## Software requirements
-AD FS relies on server functionality that is built into the Windows Server® 2012 operating system.
+AD FS relies on server functionality that is built into the Windows Server&reg; 2012 operating system.

 > [!NOTE]
 > The Federation Service and Federation Service Proxy role services cannot coexist on the same computer.